SCREWEDUP420/hello-world/README.md

 Hi earthlings!

 SCREWEDUP420, I like Node.js and Coffeescript.
-I had tacos on the moon and find them fa superior to earth tacos.
+I had tacos on the moon and find them far superior to earth tacos.